 Hence not acceptable as a stand-alone sampling method during cleaning validation.
 Instead, it should either be used as complementary to the actual sampling method or should be used after cleaning validation program for routine verification.

-It is more specific in cases like bulk drug manufacturing where sampling can be most easily performed through rinsing, this method.
+It is more specific in cases like bulk drug manufacturing where sampling can be most easily performed through rinsing.
 The best example of this method is pH, conductivity, and TOC (Total Organic Carbon) measurements.

 Defining Equipment’s Dirty Hold Time and Clean Hold Time

-Everything in the healthcare industry comes with an expiry and cleaning is not an exception to this.
-Important is to describe the tenure of cleaning validity and dirty conditions.
-Before deriving the timelines, we’ll see what do these terms mean.
+Everything in the world comes with an expiry and cleaning is not an exception to this.
+Therefore, the timeframe for the cleaning validity and dirty conditions becomes crucial.

 - The equipment’s idle time between the end of the last batch and the start of the cleaning process is called Dirty Hold Time.